 Simple Roasted Baby Bok Choy with garlic infused oil and toasted walnuts.
 A perfect side dish to any meal.

 - 8 Baby Bok Choy - uniform in size and shape

 - 6 cloves garlic, peeled and sliced

-- 1 tsp sea salt (if using balsamic vinegar)
+- 1 teaspoon kosher or sea salt (if using balsamic vinegar)

-- 1-3 tsp tamari, soy sauce or balsamic vinegar
+- 1-3 teaspoons tamari, soy sauce or balsamic vinegar

 Start with the lesser amounts of tamari/soy sauce or balsamic and add more if desired